mohammad4kh/atmega32-atmega16-LCD-library/README.md

 #Change the ports

-You can change the ports of Microcontroller form lcd_lib.c file in the #define part as :
+You can change the ports of Microcontroller form lcd_lib.h file in the #define part as :

 define LCD_DATA PORTC